Scarsz/JDAAppender/README.md

 # Using with SLF4J-backed apps with minimal effort (JDA, ...)

-Add `slf4j-jdk14` as a dependency.
-This will forward SLF4J messages to java.util.logging and can be picked up with `ChannelLoggingHandler#attachJavaLogging`.
+Use `slf4j-jdk14` as your SLF4J logging backend.
+This will forward SLF4J messages to java.util.logging and can be picked up by JDAAppender with `ChannelLoggingHandler#attachJavaLogging`.

 ```xml
 <dependency>